Espresso and Americano are two of the most popular coffee variations around the world.

 I like my Americanos with a double shot of espresso, so there’s a more robust flavor, which I prefer.

-If you like a more mellow tasting coffee, then a single shot Americano is perfect for you, having the same caffeine content as an espresso.
+If you like a more mellow-tasting coffee, then a single shot of Americano has the same caffeine content as an espresso.

 Does an Americano taste like espresso?